bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The Document Object Model is the representation of the browsers we use.
+All content shown in a browser is related to the DOM and stored in nodes that can be manipulated to perform a plethora of actions.

 2. What is an event?

+    An event is an action that happens inside the DOM like a page loading or an action that requires a users input like using the mouse to click on a web site.

 3. What is an event listener?

+    An event listener is a function that waits for an event to occur once a user has commited an action.

 4. Why would we convert a NodeList into an Array?

+    To have more options open to us considering there are very few nodelist methods compare to an array.

 5. What is a component?

+    A component is reusable code that makes developing web pages more efficient by not having to code the same thing over and over again.

 ### Git Set up